xerolinux/XeroHub/content/iso.md

 {{< article link="/posts/ventoy-multi-boot/" >}}

 ISO boots using **Grub** not **Systemd-Boot**, simply coz I prefer it lol.
-I had to make some hard choices.
+I had to make a few choices.
 It's hard to satisfy everyone.
-I hope the ones I made aren't too bad for you.
+I hope the ones I made aren't too bad.
 Hehe ;)

 I sure hope you enjoy it, and let me know how it goes.
 For support feel free to join my personal and free [**Discord Server**](https://discord.gg/5sqxTSuKZu).
 I will do my best to help.